lgreco/InventingTheFuture/topics/technopolis_on_murray_hill.md

 ---

-*Sources consulted include: Jon Gertner, The Idea Factory: Bell Labs and the Great Age of American Innovation (2012); Nokia Bell Labs historical archives; Bell System Memorial; IEEE Spectrum; ETHW (Engineering and Technology History Wiki); Wikipedia Bell Labs; and multiple contemporary analyses of the institution's rise, mission, and decline.*
+*Sources consulted include: Jon Gertner, The Idea Factory: Bell Labs and the Great Age of American Innovation (2012); Nokia Bell Labs historical archives; Bell System Memorial; IEEE Spectrum; ETHW (Engineering and Technology History Wiki); Wikipedia Bell Labs.
+Additional sources listed below.*

+*   **"An Outline of the History of the Transistor"** (Transistorized!).
+PBS Online.
+Includes contributions from ScienCentral, Inc. and the American Institute of Physics.
+*   **"Bell Labs."** Wikipedia, The Free Encyclopedia.
+Last edited March 2, 2026.
+*   **Genkina, Dina.** "Bell Labs Turns 100, Plans to Leave Its Old Headquarters." *IEEE Spectrum*.
+April 18, 2025.
+*   **Gorman, Michael E.** "Alexander Graham Bell's Path to the Telephone."
+SEAS, University of Virginia.
+*   **"Inside the Birthplace of Your Favorite Technology."** *The New York Times*.
+*   **Ione, Amy.** Review of *The Idea Factory: Bell Labs and the Great Age of American Innovation* by Jon Gertner. *Leonardo Reviews*, MIT Press.
+*   **"John Bardeen."** Wikipedia, The Free Encyclopedia.
+Last edited March 21, 2026.
+*   **"Traitorous eight."** Wikipedia, The Free Encyclopedia.
+Last edited February 3, 2026.
+*   **"Walter Brattain."** Wikipedia, The Free Encyclopedia.
+Last edited February 23, 2026.
+*   **"What are the Bell Labs of today?"** Reddit, r/AskEngineers.
+*   **"William Shockley."** Wikipedia, The Free Encyclopedia.
+Last edited March 16, 2026.

+*Original draft by Leo Irakliotis.
+Grammatical edits and readability improvements by chatGPT.
+Final review by Leo.*